nawa/torrentmonitor-dockerized/README.md

 	* you can change server port from `8080` to your preferred port
 	* you need to change volume location to database and downloaded torrents.
 As a result you could use persistent data between another containers
 	* also you can specify environment variables to change default behaviour of container
-		* -e CRON_TIMEOUT="0 * * * *" # Specify execution timeout in crontab format.
+		* `-e CRON_TIMEOUT="0 * * * *"` Specify execution timeout in [crontab format](https://crontab.guru/examples.html).
 Default - every hour.
-		* -e PHP_TIMEZONE="Europe/Kiev" # Set default timezone for PHP.
+		* `-e PHP_TIMEZONE="Europe/Kiev"` Set default timezone for PHP.
 Default - UTC.
-		* -e PHP_MEMORY_LIMIT="512M" # Set php memory limit.
+		* `-e PHP_MEMORY_LIMIT="512M"` Set php memory limit.
 Default - 512M.

 3. Open browser on page [http://localhost:8080](http://localhost:8080)
 4. Enjoy

-Also you can use docker-compose.
+Also you can use `docker-compose`.
-If you have docker-compose installed - just simply clone this repository and run docker-compose up -d
+If you have `docker-compose` installed - just simply clone this repository and run

+    docker-compose up -d

+You can look how to run torrentmonitor with Transmission and TOR together https://github.com/nawa/torrentmonitor-dockerized/wiki/Torrentmonitor---Tramsmission---TOR

 ###Additional
 Stop/Start/Restart container: